 Create custom headers in URL maps

-This page describes how custom headers work in URL maps used by regional external HTTP(S) load balancers and internal HTTP(S) load balancers.
+This page describes how custom headers work in URL maps used by regional external Application Load Balancers, regional internal Application Load Balancers, and cross-region internal Application Load Balancers.

 Custom request and response headers let you specify additional headers that the load balancer can add to HTTP(S) requests and responses.
 Depending on the information detected by the load balancer, these headers can include the following information: